demdh/pe_sqlserver_basic_setup/README.md

-# pe_sqlserver_basic_setup
+# 5Minds Process Engine with SQL Server basic setup
-Basic docker-compose setup for 5Minds Process Engine and SQL Server
+`docker-compose` setup for running the 5Minds Process Engine with MS SQL Server.

+Run `docker-compose up -d` to starte the setup.